26 June 2019

 You’re about to hire a software development outsourcing company.
-You’re talking to them about your project.
-Some exciting new possibilities arise.
-But there is a problem.
+You’re talking to them about your project, already thinking about managing the remote team… But wait!
+There is another problem.
 How are you going to communicate this news to your in-house team?
 How are they going to react?
 Is it possible to reassure them that they are still needed?
 And most importantly, are they going to be able to successfully cooperate with the outsourced specialists?

 These are the questions we’re going to tackle today in an interview with The Software House’s Chief Technology Officer, Marek Gajda.